A rush to normalcy? New Orleans truck attack survivors struggle with trauma

 “And so today, we’re going to have us a Sugar Bowl.
 We’re going to enjoy ourselves.
 We’re going to keep those, again, who have lost loved ones in mind.
 And we’re going to get onto the business of this city and this great country.”

 Powell acknowledged that cities like New Orleans rely on tourism to rake in much-needed income.
-About 17 million tourists visit New Orleans each year, and the tourism industry makes up about 40 percent of the city’s operating budget.
+About 17 million visitors arrive in New Orleans each year, and the tourism industry makes up about 40 percent of the city’s operating budget.

 But Powell advised officials to proceed with caution after traumatic events.